Probing initial isocurvature perturbation with 21cm one-point statistics: Summary and Discussion

 In this work, we have investigated the impact of CDM isocurvature perturbations on the 21cm brightness temperature signal using one-point statistics—variance and skewness—from semi-numerical simulations that include SKA-level noise and three representative astrophysical models.
 We find that even a small isocurvature fraction systematically advances the timing of major milestones—the onset of Wouthuysen–Field coupling, X-ray heating, and reionization—by \(\Delta z \gtrsim 1\).
 This shift is robust across the astrophysical models tested and is visible in both the power spectrum and one-point statistics.

-Our Fisher matrix forecasts indicate that variance provides the tightest constraints, with \(\Delta r_{\rm CDM} \simeq 3\times 10^{-4}\), while skewness constraints are weaker by an order of magnitude due to their higher susceptibility to thermal noise and entanglement with astrophysical parameters.
+Our Fisher matrix forecasts indicate that variance provides the tightest constraints in all parameters, while skewness constraints are weaker due to their higher susceptibility to thermal noise and entanglement with astrophysical parameters.
 Moreover, because the Fisher formalism assumes Gaussian likelihoods, it cannot fully capture the information encoded in non-Gaussian statistics; simulation-based or likelihood-free inference methods will be required to exploit the constraining power of higher-order moments \citep{2023MNRAS.524.4239P,2024ApJ...973...41Z,2025CmPhy...8..220S}.